canonic-epicure/Shotenjin/README.md

             template : '<td>[% text %]</td>'
         })

-By default, the class with the embedded template is a subclass of `Shotenjin.Joosed.Template`.
+By default, the class with the embedded template is a subclass of `Shotenjin.Template`.

 You can define additional methods (they will be available in templating function) or attributes, inherit from another template, apply Roles or something else.
-Please refer to [Joose manual](http://openjsan.org/go?l=Joose.Manual) to know what you can do with Joose classes.
+Please refer to [Joose manual](http://bit.ly/joose_manual) to know what you can do with Joose classes.
 A simple example:

         Template('Table.Cell', {